-This tutorial is broken down into 2 parts.
-First, the length your jeans should be hemmed according to the type of jeans you have.
-Then, how you actually hem jeans with the original hem.
+This tutorial is a complete guide to hemming your jeans.
+I’ve broken down into 2 parts: First, finding the correct length your jeans should be hemmed according to the type of jeans you have.
+Then, how to actually hem jeans while keeping the original hem, so they look like they were tailored and made just for you!
 Hope you find this guide helpful!

 What length should my jeans be?